The commercial real estate industry is evolving… are you?

 CI 101 is a bedrock class for real estate practitioners at a time when risk mitigation, pricing, and cycle assurance have become critical to investors.
 CI 101 introduces the CCIM Cash Flow Model, a tool for ensuring your investment decisions are based on wise finance fundamentals.
 During the course, you will learn how to use key financial concepts such as Internal Rate of Return (IRR), Net Present Value (NPV), Cap Rate, Capital Accumulation, and the Annual Growth Rate of Capital to compare different types of commercial real estate investments.

-CI104: Investment Analysis for Commercial Investment Real Estate +
+Spring 2020: CI103: User Decision Analysis for Commercial Investment Real Estate +